 |Charges for Sales and Distribution of Controlled Substances (Excluding Marijuana)||

-Level 2 drug felony - Any material, compound, mixture, or preparation that weighs:
+Level 2 drug felony: Any material, compound, mixture, or preparation that's transferred to a minor or which weighs:

 |Marijuana Sales and Distribution Charges (When Regulations are Violated)||

 Level 1 drug felony: Over 50 lbs. marijuana or over 25 lbs. concentrate

 Level 2 drug felony: 5-50 lbs. marijuana or 2.5-25 lbs. concentrate